 Traditional ADN applicants must meet all general program admission requirements including attendance at a program Information Session.
 Applications are due in February.
-Traditional applications have two (2) pre-requisite courses:
+Traditional applicants have two (2) pre-requisite courses:

 Pre-Requisite Courses Required:

-All pre-requisite courses must be completed within 7 years of making application.
+All pre-requisites courses must be completed within 7 years of making application to the traditional ADN program.
 Applications sent without the required pre-requisite will not be accepted.
 Any of the other Non-RNSG degree plan courses on the degree plan can be taken prior to entering the program or after admission.

 ADN Degree Plans will be initiated upon admission to the ADN Program and will be changed if the student drops from the program.
 New students will be registered for the appropriate RNSG classes by ADN faculty.
 New students should register themselves for other required classes and, of course, select the schedule the student prefers.
 A calendar that details the RNSG course lecture, lab, and clinical schedules will be available to students prior to the start of the semester.

 A few things to know if you are interested in applying for 2024 admission to the ADN program: